ericrogler/Green-Book/Z014_Assistant_Teachers.md

 - Overstepping explicitly defined boundaries.

 Then this may be overstepping.
 If the assistant teacher(s) overstep or cause issues that are not your fault, meet with them, document the incident(s), and escalate if needed.

+### **When Assistant Teacher(s) Are More Experienced**

+Sometimes the "assistant" teacher has more professional experience in the workplace compared to the primary teacher, despite the difference in positions they hold and who's name is likely on the lawsuit (only the primary teacher's).

+In an instruction setting, you typically want students to hear one voice providing instruction.
+There can be people who help transmit or interpret instruction, but only one person is the head chef in the kitchen, not multiple.

+There's two things you should do nicely, assuming you're the primary teacher in this case:
+1. Assert your role.
+2. Ensure they know they're not supposed to give directions that undermine classroom management.

+When concerns arise, you're better off sorting them out in a one-on-one conversation rather than exploding in public over it to show you *did* communicate expectations.
+If issues still continue, and this is in a setting like a school or professional workplace, then you should bring in administration or other higher-level staff up the chain to resolve issues.

 ### **Alternative Teaching License**